vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 ShieldPay predicts expected earnings using machine learning and automatically triggers payouts when actual income drops significantly due to such disruptions.

 It operates through a B2B2C model (ShieldPay → Platform → Worker), where the system is embedded into gig platforms.
 For the hackathon, platform integration is simulated using a mock API that generates worker activity data.

-add these sections daa they told readme file should be perfect that's y -from the below line

 ## How It Is Built